lowRISC/opentitan/hw/ip/kmac/doc/_index.md

 ### Keccak Round

 A Keccak round implements the Keccak_f function described in the SHA3 specification.
-Keccak round logic in KMAC/SHA3 HWIP not only supports 1600 bit internal states but also all possible values {25, 50, 100, 200, 400, 800, 1600} based on a parameter `Width`.
+Keccak round logic in KMAC/SHA3 HWIP not only supports 1600 bit internal states but also all possible values {50, 100, 200, 400, 800, 1600} based on a parameter `Width`.
+If masking is disabled via compile-time Verilog parameter `EnMasking`, also 25 can be selected as state width.
 Keccak permutations in the specification allow arbitrary number of rounds.
 This module, however, supports Keccak_f which always runs `12 + 2*L` rounds, where $$ L = log_2 {( {Width \over 25} )} $$ .
 For instance, 200 bits of internal state run 18 rounds.